 Omega Fatty Acids in Grassfed Whey-

 Grass-fed milk has a more optimal ratio of omega-6 to omega-3 fatty acids.
-Milk from grassfed systems has a higher proportion of omega-3 fatty acids and a lower ratio of omega-6 to omega-3 fatty acids, which is favorable when compared with milk from grain-fed systems.
+Dairy produced from grass-fed systems will have a higher proportion of omega-3 fatty acids along with a lower percentage of omega-6 to omega-3 fatty acids, which is favorable when compared with milk from grain-fed systems.

 Beta Carotene in Grassfed Whey-

 You can thank beta carotene for the rich golden hue often associated with products derived from grass-fed milk.
-For much more information on why Grassfed whey is typically more of an off-white versus pearly white in color please visit our Blog - Why is my Grassfed Whey Slightly Yellow in Color?
+For much more information on why Grassfed whey is typically more of an off-white versus pearly white, please visit our Blog - Why is my Grassfed Whey Slightly Yellow in Color?

 You can find more information on here on the micro-nutrients endemic to Truly Grassfed Whey here: